d3/d3-hierarchy/README.md

 Enoch | Awan
 Azura | Eve

-To represent this hierarchy as a CSV file:
+The names are conveniently unique, so we can unambiguously represent this hierarchy as a CSV file:

 ```
 id,parentId